paveltimofeev/screens.io/uiscructure.md

     - Logo/ Welcome back / Create Account (Get inside / Become more confident in dev / Become an expert / Become a master / Start testing / Become brave / Join us / Join Now / Join the Club / Join the Team / Get rid of mess / Get all ducks in row )
     - Sign in / Register
     - Sign in with Google / Sign up with Google

+### ONBOARDING
+    - Please wait a bit, we're creating your workspace
+    - (?)
+Please choose viewport sizes you want to test

 ### 404